DavidLazarescu/DavidLazarescu/README.md

 ### <p align="left">Hey, welcome to my profile.</p>

 - 🔨 I'm doing full stack application development
-- 🤔 I’m currently working with C++, C# and Rust
+- 🤔 I’m currently working with C++ and C#
-- 🔭 I'm currently learning more about cloud computing, math and embedded devices
+- 🔭 I'm currently learning more about robotics, mathematics and software development
 - 💬 Ask me about anything, I'm always looking for new contacts in my field

 ##